hoprnet/hoprnet/RUST_WASM.md

 Note, that the panic hook needs to be installed for each crate separately (each crate run in separate execution environment).

+Triggering the build of the entire monorepo (`make deps build`) should now also build and integrate your new Rust crate.
+Similarly `make test` in the root of the monorepo will trigger your Rust unit tests and WASM integration tests.

 ## Other guidelines or tips

 TBD